akshitsunkari/DaanDaata/README.md

 # DaanDaata

-In a world where food delivery apps thrive—what about those who can’t afford a meal?
-Daan Daata is a vision to bridge that gap, creating a self-sustaining food-sharing network where surplus food is redistributed instead of wasted.
-Built with a peer-to-peer model, it enables direct, real-time coordination between donors and recipients, eliminating the need for intermediaries.
+In a world driven by convenience and profit, food delivery apps thrive—but what about those who can’t afford a meal?
+This platform was built to bridge that gap, creating a self-sustaining food-sharing network where surplus food is redistributed instead of wasted.
+Unlike commercial solutions, this system fosters direct coordination between people with excess food and those in need, ensuring accessibility without unnecessary intermediaries.

+Envisioned like Uber, Ola, or Zomato, but without corporate chains—this is a pure peer-to-peer model, connecting individuals with excess food directly to those who have none.

+From a technical standpoint, the platform is designed for seamless, real-time interaction, ensuring food availability updates are quick and efficient.
+It features a lightweight, scalable architecture deployed on Vercel, using Next.js for optimized performance and React for an intuitive UI.
+The focus is on efficiency, community-driven engagement, and accessibility, making the platform as impactful as it is functional.
 ## Features
 - **Performance Optimized**: Uses efficient data fetching to minimize load times.
 - **Minimalist UI**: A clean and simple design focusing on usability.